dr-natetorious/TIM-7101-Statistics/Section_2_Designing_Experiments/Week3_Design/Readings/README.md

 > Most breaches of SCV arise from a poor understanding of statistical procedures and the resultant inadequate usage.
 These problems can be easily corrected, as illustrated in this paper, but the problems will not have arisen if researchers had had a better statistical training in the first place. [...]
 One way to eradicate the problem is by improving statistical education at undergraduate and graduate levels, perhaps not just focusing on giving formal training on a number of methods but by providing students with the necessary foundations that will subsequently allow them to understand and apply methods for which they received no explicit formal training.

-## Designing and reporting experiments in psychology (2008)

-> Chapters 9-13 cover design of experiments, including concepts such as internal and external validity.
-Chapters 13 covers more advanced designs.
-Chapters 10-12 are most critical.
-Please note that while the textbook covers concepts within a psychology framework, the concepts apply to all fields.

-Harris, P. (2008).
-Designing and reporting experiments in psychology.
-New York, NY: McGraw-Hill Education.
-[ProQuest eBook](https://ebookcentral.proquest.com/lib/ncent-ebooks/detail.action?docID=345135).
-[DesignReportExperiments_Section2.pdf](DesignReportExperiments_Section2.pdf).

 ## Threats to the Validity of Research (1993)

 > This article provides an excellent overview of threats to validity in research design, which includes the four major types of validity (internal, external, statistical conclusion, and construct validity).